 Typically the # 58 anvil is used with the round horn to the left (offhand side) as the smith stands by the anvil.
 The side shelf and upsetting block are therefore on the far side of the anvil.
 Can be used by both right and left handed smiths.

 See additional pictures by clicking on weight **

-Just like the # 58, but without upsetting block on this low in height anvil.
+Just like the # 58, but without upsetting block on these low in height anvils.
 Includes the side shelf.

 No side shelf

 Often used by left handed smiths, or if the smith likes the round horn to the right as the smith stands at the anvil.

 Includes upsetting block which would be on the far side with the horn on the left hand side, or on the near side when round horns are on the right hand side.